This page was last updated at March 24, 2021

 In light of the coronavirus, is it currently safe to travel to Vietnam?

-However, in general, Vietnam is a very safe country to travel.
+In general, Vietnam is a very safe country to travel.
 Please check the most recent travel advice from your national government.

 What are the best sources to learn about the situation on COVID-19 in Vietnam?